vekatze/neut/book/src/commands.md

 ### `--in-place`

-When the option `--in-place` is set, `format-source` performs in-place update.
+When the option `--in-place` is set, `format-source` performs an in-place update.

 ### `--minimize-imports`